hend-a-ghafour/Analyzing_Marketing_Campaigns/Detailed Report - Analyzing Marketing Campaigns.md

 # $\color{#454775}{Analyzing}$ $\color{#454775}{Marketing}$ $\color{#454775}{Campaigns}$
 ## $\color{#454775}{Overview:}$
 A fake marketing dataset based on the data of an online subscription business to investigate the following aspects:
-- The key factors that strongly influence user conversion and retention.
+1. Identify key drivers of user conversion and retention.
-- The impact of repeated ads -if any- for a specific user on subscription patterns.
+2. Measure the impact of repeated ad exposures on conversion outcomes.
-- The influence of demographic factors on achieving higher conversion rates.
-- Subscription trends and patterns over a specific time period.
-- Investigating the best- and worst-performing marketing channels.
+3. Examine how demographic elements (age, language) influence performance.
+4. Evaluate channel effectiveness across distribution, conversion, and retention.
+5. Detect temporal patterns in ad performance and subscription behavior.
+6. Diagnose issues such as data mismatch, technical bugs, and experiment design anomalies.

 ## $\color{#454775}{Dataset}$ $\color{#454775}{Description:}$
 - ***user_id*** $\color{#454775}{→}$ An identifier for each user _(7309 user)_.<br>
   >  $\color{#454775}{Note:}$ _A user may use more than one platform and engage in more than one day._